 11) Avoid Loud Noises [stress]

-In addition to all of these home remedies and tips for reducing excessive drooling in dogs, it’s important to note that loud noises such as fireworks and thunderstorms drooling dog breeds can cause anxiety in our pups, bringing about dog drooling excessively from one side of mouth salivation once more.
+In addition to all of these home remedies and tips for reducing excessive drooling in dogs, it’s important to note that loud noises such as fireworks and thunderstorms can cause anxiety in our pups, bringing about dog breeds drooling excessively from one side of mouth salivation once more.
 If you know there will be any events involving loud noises shortly, make sure you keep an eye on your dog and provide them with a safe spot where they will feel comfortable when things get too.

 12) Keep Your Dog’s Mouth Moist [habit]

-Keeping your dog’s mouth moist by feeding them ice cubes, raw carrots, or even a few slices of cucumber is also another great way to reduce their drooling problem.
+Keeping your dog’s mouth moist by feeding them ice cubes, raw carrots, or even a few slices of cucumber is another great way to reduce their drooling problem.

 Here are some helpful tips to remember when dealing with canine drooling: